softmarshmallow/drug-addicts/README.md

 geek_score: overall score for geeks
 outlet_rate: score based on number of outlets
 supports_puff: boolean yes/no value for cafe having built-in smoking area
+has_roof: boolean for cafe having the roof-top
 cat: category of 'this'
+floors: floor range of the cafe
 best_for: e.g. "thinking of ex."
 ```